 There are multiple endorsement options, which are content based specialties (elementary, history, math, science, world language, etc.) that students will teach upon graduating from the program.
 Further information on all endorsements can be found on the education website.
 Depending on state requirements for respective endorsements, students may need to complete additional coursework before entering the program.

 The program schedule is designed for students to complete intensive summer coursework, which includes field work, and continuing courses through fall semester with practicum to prepare students for their final spring semester when they will complete 15 weeks of student teaching, which involves facilitating a classroom on their own.

 Candidates currently hired on emergency certification can do the internship in their own, qualified classroom.
 After the initial year to complete certification, candidates have up to three additional years to complete the Master’s degree.

 This program is offered at the PLU Tacoma campus and serves districts in the South Puget Sound Region.
-PLU works closely with Puget Sound ESD, Bethel School District, Clover Park School District, Franklin Pierce School District, and Puyallup School District.
-All candidates will complete the internship in one of these districts.
+PLU works closely with Puget Sound ESD, Bethel School District, Clover Park School District, Franklin Pierce School District, Puyallup School District, and many more.

 - Total Credits: Minimum of 19 – 25 for certification, 17 additional for the Master’s Degree (MAE)